dkirkby/E4S/doppler-pendulum.md

 ### Mac Security Instructions

+If you are using a Mac with a recent version of the OS, you will need to tell it to trust this application following these steps:
  - Try to run CoolTerm, but it will be blocked by the OS.
 Click "Cancel" (do not click the "Delete" option).
  - Open your System Settings and navigate to "Privacy & Security"
  - Scroll down to the Security section.
 You should see a note saying something like "CoolTerm was blocked from opening because it is not from an identified developer."